-The Edward James Collection and Archive connects students to a rich arts history, which includes the first Dali Lips Sofa and other significant artworks.
-College founder, Edward James, is particularly remembered for his patronage of Surrealist artists including Dali, Magritte, and Tchelitchew.
+The Edward James Collection and Archive connect students to a rich arts history, which includes the first Dalí Lips Sofa and other significant artworks.
+College founder, Edward James, is particularly remembered for his patronage of Surrealist artists including Dalí, Magritte and Tchelitchew.